 The Company recognizes in income the effect of a change in tax rates on deferred tax assets and liabilities in the period that includes the TCJA enactment date.
-We utilize the asset and liability approach which requires the recognizion of deferred tax assets and liabilities for the future tax consequences of events that have been recognized in our financial statements or tax returns.
+We utilize the asset and liability approach which requires the recognized in our financial statements or tax returns.
 In estimating future tax consequences, we generally consider all expected future events other than enactments of changes in the tax law or rates.
 Until sufficient taxable income to offset the temporary timing differences attributable to operations and the tax deductions attributable to option, warrant and stock activities are assured, a valuation allowance equaling the total net current and non-current deferred tax asset is being provided.